Customize Form Layout

 - Select the entity whose form you want to customize

-- Click the Form tab
+- Click the Forms tab

-- The form editor opens, showing the current layout
+- The form editor opens, showing the current layout (start with the default form, named

 Managing Tabs